At Pension Claim Consulting Ltd (PCC) we’re committed to protecting and respecting your privacy.

 New enquiries and claims requests

-Our aim is to securely destroy prospect and client data as soon as possible when no longer required, which for prospects is usually 7 years after an enquiry has been made, just in case of query.
+Our aim is to securely destroy prospect and client data as soon as possible when no longer required, which for prospects is usually 7 years after an enquiry has been made, just in case of a complaint or legal claim.
 However, where we have given claims advice, it may be necessary for us to retain this information for an indefinite period of time in case of a legal claim.